 2 – Immediate damage control.
 Then use a paper towel to blot up as much of the urine as you can from the floor or carpet.
 DO NOT use a hair dryer to dry any excess urine, because it will set the stain and odor.
 If your dog has soiled anything machine-washable such as clothing, first put it through a cold rinse cycle and then a normal wash cycle with detergent.

 3 – Fixing the deeper problem.
 Even after the surface stain is cleaned up, urine could have seeped through to the padding and sub-floor.
-Bacteria and allergens can also linger and cause sickness and other health problems if managed regularly.
 Avoid steam cleaning the area as the heat can set the stain and odor as well.
 Additionally, the water used in steam cleaning can take a long time to dry, leading to mold and mildew growth.
-Instead, you want to hire a professional carpet cleaner, like Chinook Chem-Dry, who specializes in pet accidents to make sure the smell and bacteria are completely removed.
+Instead, you want to hire a professional carpet cleaner, like Temecula Valley Chem-Dry, who specializes in pet accidents to make sure the smell and dust are completely removed.

 4 – Determining the root of the problem.
 There are a number of reasons that your dog might have had an accident, including: